B.S. in Sport Coaching Education Program Requirements

 Students pursuing a degree in sport coaching education are required to declare a minor in a PRAXIS II content area.
 This minor will prepare the student for the subject matter exam for which he/she will sit.
-Once students obtain a teaching license (through any of these options) they are eligible to add supplemental endorsements in any subject area for which they have obtained 21 credit hours of course work.
-For example, students who complete the alternate route process, take the PRAXIS II in Math and secure a teaching license could add on a supplemental endorsement in physical education.
+Once students obtain a teaching license (through any of these options) they are eligible to add supplemental endorsements in any subject area for which they have met the requirements.

 Last Updated: February 28, 2013